Skip to main content

 1. Open up a new Report in PowerBI.

-2. Click on 'Get data' in 'data' section of the top configuration panel and select 'Blank query'.
+2. Click on 'Get data' in the 'data' section of the top configuration panel and select 'Blank query'.

 3. You'll now be taken to the 'Power Query Editor' and have opportunity to create multiple queries to build up this report.
 Click 'Advanced editor' in the 'query' section of top panel to allow us to customize the API call into Gearset and resulting data.